 Situated in major cities like London, New York, and Dubai, this institute is one of the best makeup schools in the world.
 It also only offers jobs in high-profile magazines, film festivals, and fashion weeks only a few weeks after you’ve completed your course.
-Here, you can choose from myriad of courses depending on your level of expertise.
-You can also opt for online training programs if relocating is not feasible for you.
+Here, you can choose from various courses depending on your level of expertise.
+You can also opt for online training programs if relocating is not feasible.

 The University of the Arts in London offers courses across both graduate and undergraduate levels.
 The course options available are-